spacetelescope/DRESSCode/docs/install.md

 From there run the pipeline, which is located in `/opt/dresscode`

-You will probably want to download the data onto a persistent volume.
-For this, see <a href="https://docs.docker.com/storage/volumes/" target="_blank">docker documentation</a>.
+You will probably want to download the data onto a persistent volume and mount it in your docker image as you run the pipeline.
+For this, see docker's [storage volume documentation](https://docs.docker.com/storage/volumes/){:target="_blank"}.

 ## Local Installation